Blog Post

 Source: IPC (April 2025).
 Gaza Strip: IPC Acute Food Insecurity and Acute Malnutrition Special Snapshot April - September 2025.

-Gaza's critical dependence on humanitarian assistance also reflects the near complete erosion of the population’s resilience and ability to cope with the crisis.
+Gaza's critical dependence on humanitarian assistance also reflects the near-complete erosion of the population’s resilience and ability to cope with the crisis.
 Nearly all of the population has lost their livelihoods, been displaced multiple times, and seen the territory’s infrastructure, basic services, and agricultural lands largely destroyed.

 These efforts may need to be supplemented with fast-building approaches (modular construction, prefabrication, and 3D printing) and the facilitation of a transition from in-kind to cash-based social assistance.
 This investment solution would require strong international support to provide initial private and public finance and to help put new governance mechanisms in place, akin to the Build-Operate-Transfer (BOT) process used in post-bankruptcy and post-conflict situations.

-A rapid but humane reconstruction strategy will be essential for Gaza's stability and socio-economic recovery, which in turn could help peace-building in the territory.
-While an end to the conflict is nowhere close in sight, studying the options for feasible and rapid reconstruction of livelihoods may help shed some light in the tunnel.
+A rapid but humane reconstruction strategy will be essential for Gaza's stability and socio-economic recovery, which in turn could help peacebuilding in the territory.
+While an end to the conflict is nowhere in sight, studying the options for feasible and rapid reconstruction of livelihoods may help shed some light in the tunnel.